mtbme/wp24-setup/README.md

 # R5-COP natural language interface demo
 This is a natural language robot interface demonstration using ROS, Jackal and Gazebo.
-The main setup script (start...) will pull a Docker image and install the required software in that container.
+The main setup script (start...) will pull a Docker image and install the required software in the container.
 It also configures the container to use the host's 3D acceleration capabilities (instead of the built-in software renderer).

 ## Requirements